 Workaround: It is possible for the BIOS to contain a workaround for this erratum.

-S28 STPCLK# signal assertion under certain conditions may cause a system hang

-Problem: The assertion of STPCLK# signal before a logical processor awakens from the

-"Wait-for-SIPI" state for the first time, may cause a system hang.
-A processor supporting HT Technology may fail to initialize appropriately, and may not issue a Stop Grant Acknowledge special bus cycle in response to the second system hang.
+Status: For the steppings affected, see the Summary Table of Changes.
+S28 STPCLK# signal assertion under certain conditions may cause a system hang Problem: The assertion of STPCLK# signal before a logical processor awakens from the "Wait-for-SIPI" state for the first time, may cause a system hang.
+A processor supporting HT Technology may fail to initialize appropriately, and may not issue a Stop Grant Acknowledge special bus cycle in response to the second STPCLK# assertion.

-STPCLK# assertion.

-Implication: When this erratum occurs in an HT Technology enabled system, it may cause a
+Implication: When this erratum occurs in an HT Technology enabled system, it may cause a system hang.